AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/hotfix-for-exposed-customer-group-segments-promo-rules-information.md

     1. Navigate to *Admin* > **[!UICONTROL Customers]** > **[!UICONTROL Customer Groups]**.
     1. Verify that the expected groups exist.
-    1. Use GraphQL to fetch all groups:
+    1. Use [!DNL GraphQL] to fetch all groups:

         ```
         query {